MarcoGeldmacher/freightorder/Segtion 05 Communication Arrangement for SAP Event Mesh instance in the SAP BTP ABAP environment system/README.md

 ### 1. Communication Arrangement for SAP Event Mesh instance in the SAP BTP ABAP environment system

-Then in Fiori launchpad of your SAP BTP ABAP environment system you first need to build a communication arrangement with sap_com_0092 scenario and the same service key instance you used to build your communication arrangement in the cloud system.
+Then in Fiori launchpad of your SAP BTP ABAP environment system you first need to build a communication arrangement with the sap_com_0092 scenario and the same service key instance you used to build your communication arrangement in the cloud system.

 ### 2. To open the Fiori launchpad right-click your project in ADT and navigate to Properties